-MRAG Americas, Inc. ("MRAG") is writing to inform you of an incident that may affect the security of some of your information.
-While we are unaware of any actual or attempted misuse of your information, we take this incident very seriously and we are providing you with information about the incident, our response to it, and resources available to you to help protect your information, should you feel it appropriate to do so.
+Ethos Group, Inc. ("Ethos") writes to inform you of a recent event that may affect the privacy of some of your information.
+Ethos provides services in connection with automobile dealerships.
+We are unaware of any identity theft or fraud in connection with this incident.
+We are providing you notice of the incident, steps we are taking in response, and resources available to help you better protect your information, should you feel it is appropriate to do so.